![]() |

 Facts

-In 1965, Douglas (middle name Gaston) married actress Sheila Dunn, who he cast in three of his Doctor Who stories (The Daleks' Master Plan, The Invasion and Inferno).
+In 1965, Douglas (middle name Gaston) married actress Sheila Dunn, who he cast in three of his Doctor Who stories.
 He made a cameo as one of the faces seen during the mind battle between the Doctor and Morbius in The Brain of Morbius (1976).
+On the night Douglas died in his sleep, he had been playing Monopoly with his good friend and actor Walter Randall.

 No comments: